 Many of these fine loose leaf teas will expand up to 5 times their size when steeped.
 Although this isn't critical, it's best to use a steeping method that allows the leaves to expand.

 We recommend and sell these tea pots from our shop.

 Many fine loose leaf teas can be steeped more than once.
 Not only do you get more bang for your buck, but second and third steeps can bring out new and exciting flavors from the tea.
 While most of these fine teas will continue to taste great on 2nd or 3rd steep, some of them - such as pu-erhs and oolongs - can be steeped more than 10 times.
 It all comes down to your preference.
 Simply add 15-30 seconds for each additional steep.

-For black, pu-erh, oolong, and herbal, bring the water to a full boil and let it sit for about 30 seconds before using it.
+For black, pu-erh, oolong, and herbal, bring the water to a full boil and let it sit for about a minute before using it.
 You generally want it just under boiling temperature.

 Green, yellow, and white teas are more delicate and you will "burn" them if you use water that's too hot.
 When the water is steaming, it's ready.
 If the water has already come to a rolling boil, just let it sit for 2-3 minutes before steeping the tea.